chrisnajman/404/README.md

 # 404: Page not found

 This is a simple 404 error page featuring a theme switcher (defaulting to light mode).
-The page is designed with accessibility in mind, ensuring that color combinations meet WCAG AAA contrast standards.
+The page is designed with accessibility in mind, ensuring that colour combinations meet WCAG AAA contrast standards.
 The color choices were verified using [WhoCanUse](https://www.whocanuse.com/), confirming full AAA compliance for optimal readability and accessibility.

 ## Features